prashasthikanchan/Shopping-cart-team-2/README.md

 * Insert the json files of brands, category, gender, clothing attached in the extra file to the collection with the same name.
 * Create collections with name as user, carts, cartItems.

-# To run the application in server side and store data in MySQL
+# To store data in MySQL
 - Open MySQL command line client
 - Create a schema with name `shopping-cart`
 - In ServerMySQL -> src/main/resources -> application.properties, replace the below lines with your mysql username and password